hydroframe/hf_hydrodata/docs/source/available_metadata.rst

       - Integer number of grid cells in the horizontal direction away from the CONUS2 grid origin of (0,0).
     * - conus2_j
       - Integer number of grid cells in the vertical direction away from the CONUS2 grid origin of (0,0).
-    * - conus2_i_nwm
-      - Integer number of grid cells in the horizontal direction away from the CONUS2 grid origin of (0,0).
-Mapping available for only stream gages in the NWM and described in `Zhang et al. 2021 <https://essd.copernicus.org/articles/13/3263/2021/>`_.
-    * - conus2_j_nwm
-      - Integer number of grid cells in the vertical direction away from the CONUS2 grid origin of (0,0).
-Mapping available for only stream gages in the NWM and described in `Zhang et al. 2021 <https://essd.copernicus.org/articles/13/3263/2021/>`_.

 Stream Gage Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^